BhaalM/stuff/per_player_shader.md

 That is, the wind is set by the toolset and not by any script in your module.
 If this is not your case you'll have to change the code of this tutorial and adapt it to your needs.

+The code presented here does not allow the application of different shader effects at the same time (but you can easily change it to do so).

 # How it works

 The shaders have access to some _uniforms_ (see this [tutorial](https://nwn.wiki/display/NWN1/Shaders) for more info on shaders and uniforms) that are set by the game: the area flags, the world time, ... and the one we will use in this tutorial _areaGlobalWind_ which contains the global wind vector for the area.